No-ball: Runs

+There is no limit to the number of illegal deliveries that might be bowled in pursuit of six legal balls to complete an over.
+In a Test match in Australia in 1997, Curtley Ambrose bowled 15 no-balls in two overs, including one over of 9 no-balls, thus he ran in and delivered the ball 27 times to complete two six-ball overs.

+Limited overs cricket is even more punishing, as the delivery of a no-ball triggers a free hit, and the batter may score both from the illegal delivery and a subsequent free hit.
+The batter knows as the bowler runs in that they can hit – or miss – the free-hit delivery without consequence to their wicket, and in extreme cases batters have chosen not to defend their wicket at all, in the knowledge that, even if the stumps are broken, the result may be that the ball flies off unpredictably.

 Other effects

 Dangerous and unfair play

 As stated above, the effects of no-balls may be cumulative, and may reach beyond the completion of the game.
 Law 41 deals with dangerous and unfair play, and no-balls, in common with most transgressions of Law 41, may cause the umpires to initiate further sanctions.
 The bowler may be prevented from bowling for the rest of the innings, may face disciplinary action by bodies governing the game, and may be required to change the way they bowl.
 This is also the case for a bowler called under Law 21 for throwing.
 Sanctions now also apply for the deliberate bowling of front foot no-balls.
 Law 41 gives the umpires specific duties to ensure the safe conduct of the game in the case of unfair bowling.

 Throughout cricket history, there have been occasions when the fielding team has needed to encourage the batting team to score freely and quickly, usually when enticing them not to settle for a draw, but sometimes to satisfy some competition rule.
 In some such cases, especially when the end of the match requires the completion of a specified number of overs, the fielding captain has encouraged the bowler to bowl deliberate no-balls by overstepping.
 Sometimes it has proved to be an ill-judged idea that risked both bringing the game into disrepute and losing the match, for example during the Shell Shield match against Canterbury in February 1990.
 From October 2017, this specific resort is no longer available, as a side-effect of the fact that deliberate overstepping will immediately be ruled "dangerous and unfair" by the umpire, but no-balls that breach other parts of the Law might still be concocted deliberately without being ruled unfair, as the Law change does not preclude them.